Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Introduction

-We show that while limiting ratios of sojourn probabilities in general do not yield meaningful results, the ratio for a pair of forward and time-reverse reference path is always finite.
-This provides a pathwise definition of irreversibility for It{\^o} processes that is agnostic to the state-dependence of the diffusion tensor, and which is related to classical measures of irreversibility and entropy production \cite{seifert_entropy_2005,bo_functionals_2019,kappler_irreversibility_2020}.
+While limiting ratios of sojourn probabilities in general do not yield meaningful results, we show that the ratio for a pair of forward and time-reverse reference path is always finite.
+This provides a pathwise definition of irreversibility for It{\^o} processes that is agnostic to the state-dependence of the diffusion tensor, and which is related to classical measures of irreversibility and entropy production \cite{seifert_entropy_2005,bo_functionals_2019,kappler_measurement_2022}.

 For the special case of a one-dimensional system, we derive explicit expressions for the exit rate describing the sojourn probability, and discuss several choices for the time-dependent tube radius.
 In particular we present an explicit formula for the sojourn probability of a constant-radius tube.
 We validate our theory by comparing to numerical simulations, and discuss explicitly the relation of the Stratonovich Lagrangian \cite{stratonovich_probability_1971} to tubular exit rates.
-In the context of barrier crossing for a one-dimensional system, we furthermore find that the most probable tube depends sensitively on both the details of the time-dependence of the radius, and the size of the tube.
+In the context of barrier crossing for a one-dimensional system, we furthermore show that the most probable tube depends sensitively on both the details of the time-dependence of the radius, and the size of the tube.

-The present work provides a fundamentally new approach to quantifying and generalizing path probabilities for systems with state-dependent diffusivity.
-Because of its close relation to observables, our theory allows to extend, in an experimentally relevant way, any concept related to path probabilities, such as entropy production and most probable paths connecting an initial and a final point.
+In our accompanying paper Ref.~\cite{accompanying_paper_short} we compare the theoretical sojourn probabilities derived here also to experimental results, and discuss the radius dependence of the most probable tube based on measured time series.
+The present work thus provides an experimentally accessible approach to quantifying and generalizing path probabilities for systems with state-dependent diffusivity.